samchillcott/sam_firebase_auth/README.md

 ## User Workflow

-### 1. User creates an account via Firebase with email and password
+### 1. Sign Up Page - User creates an account via Firebase with email and password.

-- Appropriate alert fired if error
+- Success alert OR Appropriate alert fired with message if error.
-- Success alert
-- Move user to upload page
+- Move user to upload page.

-### 2. User selects file to upload to Firebase (Storage and Cloud Firestore)
+### 2. Upload Page - User selects file to upload to Firebase (Storage and Cloud Firestore).

-- If they don't have an account alert request to signup (no uploads executed)
+- If they don't have an account alert request to signup (no uploads executed).
-- If authorised file gets uploaded to Firebase Storage and the metadata (consisting of file name, type and size) ripped from the file gets stored in Firebase Cloud Firestore database as a new document in a collection.
+- If authorised, file gets uploaded to Firebase Storage and the metadata (consisting of file name, type and size) ripped from the file gets stored in Firebase Cloud Firestore database as a new document (using the file's name as the document name) in a collection.
 - User notified of dual upload success.
 - Form cleared for another upload if required.